COS Rating Discussions and Practice

 Before the ratings discussion, providers should:

-- Engage the family and other COS team members.
-Share information about the COS process with them.
+- Share information about the COS process with the family and other COS team members

-- When referencing age-anchoring tools and resources, consider which of the child's skills are age-expected (AE), immediate foundational (IF), or foundational (F).
+- Reference age-anchoring tools and resources to identify which of the child's skills are age-expected (AE), immediate foundational (IF), or foundational (F)

-States often encourage activities like routines-based interviewing, authentic assessment and progress monitoring, and shared documentation so that team members can review information gathered by others before the meeting.
+As teams gather information to discuss, states frequently encourage activities like routines-based interviewing, authentic assessment, and progress monitoring.
+They also may use a system for file sharing, so team members can review information gathered by others before the discussion.

 Discussing Child Functioning and Reaching Consensus